 Your CTAs need to be clearly visible, as they represent the path you want your users to take through to your site (and hopefully to a purchase).
 Marketers observe significant differences in click-through rates from slight adjustments to their CTA buttons.
 Simply changing the text from “Start my 30-day free trial” to “See demo” could improve click-through rates by 211%.
 Making your CTA as attractive as possible could make a huge difference to your email revenue.

-For a brand like Starbucks, within an extremely competitive market, it is important to display a consistent brand presence as well as attract users with an eye-catching CTA.
+For a brand like Starbucks, in an extremely competitive market, it is important to display a consistent brand presence as well as attract users with an eye-catching CTA.
 If everything you do reflects your unique aesthetic, you will better communicate the type of brand you are to subscribers.
 Consistent branding also shows high design standards, an important perception to create if you are selling any “luxury” consumer products.

 The “Join Now” button in the Starbucks email campaign above takes advantage of the same brand font used to display their company name.
 This familiar, “all-caps” font style draws attention to itself, contrasting with the body of the message, presented in sentence case, with a neutral font.
-The font not only makes the button clearly visible but helps strengthen the presence and influence of the infamous Starbucks brand through familiarity with this established brand font.
+The font not only makes the button visible but helps strengthen the presence and influence of the infamous Starbucks brand through familiarity with this established brand font.

 So what are the best fonts you can use if you want to spice up your multimedia content?
 Here are our top 5 contemporary fonts for use for your multimedia copy:

 1. Open Sans

 Open Sans is a sans-serif font designed specifically with digital content in mind.
-Commissioned by Google in 2010, it has an “upright stress, open forms and a neutral, yet friendly appearance.”
+Commissioned by Google in 2010, it has “upright stress, open forms and a neutral, yet friendly appearance.”
 It has been “optimized for legibility across print, web, and mobile interfaces.”
-Open sans is now one of the most popular alternatives to the standard web safe fonts, often used for large chunks of text but also fit for clear, friendly, conversational headings, titles, and offers for its minimal simplicity.
+Open sans is now one of the most popular alternatives to the standard web-safe fonts, often used for large chunks of text but also fit for clear, friendly, conversational headings, titles, and offers for its minimal simplicity.

 2. Josefin Slab